 Novice Benchmark Interpersonal Listening/Speaking or Signing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
 This is my goal.
 I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I exchange information and ideas in conversations?
 I can provide information by answering a few simple questions on very familiar topics, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can introduce myself when I meet people.
+Examples I can understand the tone of a greeting.
+I can introduce myself when I meet people.
 I can answer questions about who is in my family.
 I can answer questions about my favorite weekend activities.
 I can respond to a basic math question using numbers.
 I can respond when asked to name the style of music I am playing.
-X I can express some basic needs, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can tell someone my name.
+X X X X X How can I meet my needs in conversations?
+I can express some basic needs, using practiced or memorized words and phrases, with the help of gestures or visuals.
+Examples I can introduce myself and ask who I am speaking with.
+I can tell someone my name.
 I can greet and take leave in a polite way.
 I can tell the customs official which countries I visited.
 I can tell someone if I understand him/her.
-I can say how much money I need to pay for my lunch.
-X How can I express and react to preferences and opinions in conversations?
+I can say how much money I need to pay for my lunch. x x x x x x How can I express and react to preferences and opinions in conversations?
 I can express basic preferences or feelings, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can say if I feel well, so-so or sick.
+Examples I can talk about my favorite foods.
+I can say if I feel well, so-so or sick.
 I can identify my favorite people, places or things from a list.
 I can say what sport I play.
 I can say what food I like or dislike.
 I can say if I agree with someone about basic preferences.
-X
+X X X X X X